 Meadowdale Primary School Celebrates Opening of New Woodland Building

-The new single-storey building was unveiled in a celebratory event led by Mr Robert Nixon, Deputy Lieutenant of Leicestershire.
+The new single-storey building at Meadowdale Primary School in Market Harborough was officially unveiled at a celebratory event led by Deputy Lieutenant of Leicestershire, Mr Robert Nixon.
 The event brought together school staff, governors, local families, neighbours from Elizabeth Place, and project partners.

 Liz Martin, Head Teacher at Meadowdale, said: